iconshot/superbia-untrue/README.md

 - `data`: `Object`.
 Result of the request. `null` if the request hasn't been completed yet or an error was found.
 - `error`: `Error` object or `null`.
 It's an `Error` object if the request has been completed but there's an error in the request itself or in any endpoint.

-The next example assumes we have an endpoint `userPosts` that returns an array of `Post` documents.
+Let's say we have an endpoint `userPosts` that returns an array of `Post` documents:

 ```json
 {